comit-network/RFCs/RFC-002-SWAP.md

 A frame of type `REQUEST` implies a `RESPONSE`.
 We will refer to the response of a SWAP REQUEST as SWAP RESPONSE.

-The SWAP RESPONSE serves two purposes:

-1. It contains the result of the negotiation initiated through the SWAP REQUEST
+A SWAP RESPONSE contains the result of the negotiation initiated through the SWAP REQUEST.
-2. It allows the receiving party to communicate information

 #### Headers